 - find it difficult to go out.

 You can let your attorney deal with all your finances and property or you can restrict them to specific powers.
-For example, you could allow them to:
+This is sometimes called a limited power of attorney.
+For example, you could only allow them to:

 - have access to your bank account

 - sign cheques and make payments for you.